Table of Contents

 Multi-Issuer Support

 The specification explicitly supports multi-CA environments.
 A domain may authorize multiple CAs simultaneously by provisioning separate TXT records for each issuer at the same DNS label.
-Each CA filters for records matching its issuer-domain-name and ignores others, following a pattern similar to CAA records.7
+Each CA filters for records matching its issuer-domain-name and ignores others, following a pattern similar to CAA records.
+(CA/Browser Forum.
+“Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.”
+Version 2.0.9, 2025)

 Why Does DNS-Persist-01 Matter?